shotgunsoftware/tk-photoshopcc/plugins/README.md

 ### Testing

 The `basic` plugin/extension has a flyout menu with options useful for testing and debugging.
-To enable these, set the environment variable `SHOTGUN_ADOBECC_DEVELOPER`.
+To enable these, set the environment variable `SHOTGUN_ADOBE_DEVELOPER`.

 * **Chrome Console...** - Requires Chrome as the default browser.
 Opens a Chrome